Ultraviolet Spectropolarimetry with Polstar: Clumping and Mass-loss Rate Corrections: Large-scale structures

 Generally, there is no way to directly determine the location in the wind where an absorption feature at a specific velocity originates.
 For example, a low velocity feature could be near the stellar surface, accelerating outward, or due to a slowly moving parcel of wind material far out in the wind, which is re-accelerating after being shocked.
 This ambiguity is always the case for resonance lines, but not for excited state lines.
 An excited state wind line arises from an allowed transition whose lower level is the upper level of a resonance transition (typically below 900A).
 They frequently appear as wind lines in O stars with strong mass fluxes.
 One of the most commonly observed excited state lines is N\,{\sc iv}$\lambda$1718\AA , whose lower level is the upper level of the N\,{\sc iv}$\lambda$765\AA\ resonance line.
 Because a strong EUV radiation field is required to populate an excited state line, these lines can only exist close to the star (this is what gives excited state lines their distinctive shapes).
 As a result, a feature which appears at low velocity in an excited state line must originate close to the stellar surface

 Unfortunately, this same property means that excited state lines weaken quickly at large distances from the star and, as a result, rarely extend to very high velocities.
-This challenge can be met however by the superior S/N spectra offered by Polstar.
+This challenge can be met however by the superior S/N spectra offered by \textit{Polstar}.
 We see, therefore, how resonance and excited state lines complement one another.
-If a feature (indicated by excess or reduced absorption) appears at low velocity in an excited state line and then joins a high velocity feature in a resonance line (whose low velocity portion may be saturated), this provides evidence that the excess or deficiency of absorbing material which caused the feature originated close to the stellar surface (where the radiation field is intense) and then propagated outward, into the wind. {\it NS: As an example Fig. 4 from de Jong 2001 could be mentioned here.
-There are dynamical spectra of Si IV, N IV, and Ha, where correlation can be seen between absorption features in the lines.}
+If a feature (indicated by excess or reduced absorption) appears at low velocity in an excited state line and then joins a high velocity feature in a resonance line (whose low velocity portion may be saturated), this provides evidence that the excess or deficiency of absorbing material which caused the feature originated close to the stellar surface (where the radiation field is intense) and then propagated outward, into the wind.

 A powerful diagnostic is to compare and 'splice' together the temporal behaviour seen in the Si\,{\sc iv}$\lambda\lambda$1400\AA\ resonance line doublet and N\,{\sc iv}$\lambda$1718\AA\ excited state singlet (cite $\zeta$\,Pup and $\xi$\,Per figures).
 Our analysis is relatively simple, and based primarily on inspection of dynamic spectra.
 Dynamic spectra are images of time ordered spectra normalized by the mean spectrum of the series.
 The properties of coherent structure seen in the full comparison between these lines will allow is to (i) test whether every absorption feature observed at low/near-zero velocity connects to a feature at high velocity. (ii) reveal “banana” shaped patterns, which are the accepted signatures of CIRs tied to the stellar surface. (iii) establish connections between the wind features and the stellar surface. (iv) constrain any instances of evidence features formed (at intermediate velocity) in the wind: if all features can be traced back to the surface and they move through the profile monotonically with velocity, this would imply that we only see evidence for porosity in the dynamic spectra, and not “vorocity”. (v) test the notion that features in dynamic spectra must be huge, with large lateral extent in order to remain in the line of sight for days, persisting to very large velocity.